zbm2/RepeaterBookConnect/README.md

     }
 }
 -->
+optimal settings for layer height
 ## Demo Application

-This repository includes a demo application RBresolver that illustrates how to:
+This repository includes a demo application RepeaterBookConnect that illustrates how to:
 *   Query the RepeaterBook Connect API.
 *   Handle potential errors and scenarios where RepeaterBook or the subscription is unavailable.
 *   Display the retrieved data in a simple list.